thearticulatemagazine/vol1/content/posts/hostel-life.md

 In the days that followed, I met new people - people with different beliefs, backgrounds, cultures, habits, and lifestyles.
 I didn’t even realize when they turned into my friends, confidants, and support systems.

-Maybe it was somewhere between the late-night conversations, movie nights, jamming sessions, midnight Maggi meetings, discovering that some people don’t consider Maggi making as a cooking skill (I know right!!), and the best birthday parties you'll ever attend.
+Maybe it was somewhere between the late-night conversations, movie nights, jamming sessions, midnight Maggi meetings, discovering that some people don’t consider Maggi making as a cooking skill (I know, right?!!), and the best birthday parties you'll ever attend.
 Hostel taught me there can be harmony in chaos and unity in diversity.
 I still can’t comprehend how we all manage to get ready at the same time for the lectures!

 One of the biggest benefits of living in a hostel is the sense of community that it fosters.
 You become part of a larger group, a group of people who are all going through the same experiences as you.